nomad-software/dunit/README.md

 1. Usually when using DUnit all unit testing code is placed within unittest blocks.
 If this is the case you must compile using the `-unittest` flag to enable their execution.

 ### Notes
-1. Because DUnit replaces the built-in unit test handler be mindful that standard assert functions will exit the program when compiling using the `-unittest` switch.
-Even when compiled with the `-release` switch!
-To stop this happening, remove the `-unittest` switch from the compile command.
+1. When compiling using the `-unittest` switch be mindful that standard assert functions will exit the program and display an error, even when compiled with the `-release` switch!
+To stop this happening, remove the `-unittest` switch from the compile command and `-release` will once again ignore asserts.

 ## Documentation
 There is full HTML documentation within the repository inside the [docs](https://github.com/kalekold/dunit/tree/master/docs) directory.